microsoft/wpa/.github/analyst_guide.md

 # Introduction

 Welcome to the Analyst Guide of the **wpa** package.
-The objective of this document is to get you up an running with this library, introduce you to the broad functionality, and make you aware of some of the functions that are included.
+This document will guide you through the installation process, explain the package functionality and structure, and get you comfortable with some common functions for analysis.

 ## Before we begin...